What do I do when I receive an abuse report from AWS about my resources?

 Resolution

-If you receive an abuse notice from AWS, do the following:
+If you receive an abuse notice from AWS, then complete the following steps:

 The AWS Trust & Safety Team doesn't provide technical support.
-If you need technical help and have a Developer or Business AWS Support plan, see How do I get technical support from AWS?
-For additional resources, see How do I get help with my AWS account and resources?
+If you have an AWS Developer or Business Support plan and require technical help, then see How do I get technical support from AWS?
+For general help, see How do I get help with my AWS account and resources?

 What this process does not help with is dealing. with FALSE POSITIVE spam abuse reports that cause business interruptions.